Skip to main content

 With GitOps-enabled folder version control, you can view version history, pull updates from the Git repository, save new versions, and restore folder configurations using previously saved versions.

-Listing the Version History
+Listing the Versions

 note